October 2017 Māori Law Review

 Despite these two processes, there remained a lack of consensus about how to proceed, particularly in relation to the Indigenous role in the process.
 As such, following a meeting between Indigenous and non-Indigenous leaders in late 2015, a Referendum Council was established and tasked with national consultations, including a concurrent series of Indigenous-designed and led consultations on the options recommended by the previous panel and committee, as well as the option of a “First Nations voice” in Parliament.

 The Referendum Council’s consultations with Indigenous communities culminated in the National Constitutional Convention at Uluru in the Northern Territory from 23-26 May 2017.
-This historic convention produced the Uluru Statement from the Heart which asserted Indigenous sovereignty in co-existence with the Crown and called for called for the establishment of a “First Nations Voice” in the Constitution and a Makarrata, or treaty making, commission “to supervise a process of agreement-making between governments and First Nations and truth-telling about our history”.
+This historic convention produced the Uluru Statement from the Heart, which asserted Indigenous sovereignty in co-existence with the Crown and called for the establishment of a “First Nations Voice” in the Constitution and a Makarrata, or treaty-making, commission “to supervise a process of agreement-making between governments and First Nations and truth-telling about our history”.

 - Constitutional change to provide for a “representative body that gives Aboriginal and Torres Strait Islander First Nations a Voice to the Commonwealth Parliament” with structure and functions to be determined by Parliament but to include “monitoring the use of the heads of power in section 51 (xxvi) and section 122”.

 - That a Declaration of Recognition that contains “inspiring and unifying words articulating Australia’s shared history, heritage and aspirations” be enacted by legislation passed by all Australian Parliaments.